PeterSchuld/Sparkify/README.md

 The data is provided by Udacity.

 ### Acknowledgements
-I would like to express my sincere gratitute to Udacity for providing the data and to AWS and IBM Watson for cooperating with Udacity and providing cloud services essential for this project.
+I would like to express my sincere gratitude to Udacity for providing the data and to IBM Watson for cooperating with Udacity and providing free cloud services essential for this project.

 ![grafik](https://user-images.githubusercontent.com/59873708/127336175-2dfef549-206b-48f4-9327-482a62f764cb.png)